ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ### CNAME Records for Domain Control Validation {#cname-dcv}

 A provider may specify using CNAME records instead of TXT records for Domain Control Validation.
-In this case, the target of the CNAME would contain the base16-encoded random token followed by a suffix specified by the provider.
+In this case, the target of the CNAME would contain the base16-encoded (or base32-encoded) random token followed by a suffix specified by the provider.
 For example:

     _foo-challenge.example.com.
 IN   CNAME <random-token>.dcv.provider.example.

 ### Delegated Domain Control Validation {#delegated}

 Separately, CNAME records also enable delegated domain control validation, which lets the user delegate the domain control validation process for their domain to an intermediary without having to hand over full DNS access.
 The intermediary gives the user a CNAME record to add for the domain and provider being validated that points to the intermediary's DNS, where the actual validation TXT record is placed.
-The record name and base16-encoded random tokens are generated as in {{format}}.
+The record name and base16-encoded (or base32-encoded) random tokens are generated as in {{format}}.
 For example:

     _foo-challenge.example.com.
 IN   CNAME  "<intermediary-random-token>.dcv.intermediary.example."